What Is Database Marketing? Types, Examples & Strategies

 Consumer database marketing

-B2C and direct-to-consumer businesses should focus on consumer database and direct-to-consumer marketing.
+B2C and direct-to-consumer businesses should focus on consumer databases and direct-to-consumer marketing.

-Consumer database marketing is most commonly used in e-commerce businesses; however, this strategy works for anyone who sells a product to a customer and not another business.
-In this case, it’s more advantageous to cast a wide net and reach as many customers as possible to generate revenue.
+Consumer database marketing is most commonly used in e-commerce, but it works for any business selling products directly to customers rather than other businesses.
+Because of this, it’s usually more effective to cast a wide net and reach as many customers as possible to generate revenue.

 Here are some data points B2C marketers should consider collecting: